rocky-linux/documentation/docs/desktop/gnome/user_and_group_account_management.md

     ![img](images/user_group_acctmgt_images/15.png)

-To add a user to a group do the following:
+To add a user to a group, do the following:

 - Click the vertical ellipsis icon next to the new user and click **Edit user**

-- Click the **Groups** text box and begin typing the name of the group.
+- Click the **Groups** text box and type the group's name.
   Alternatively, you can scroll down the dropdown menu and click the name of the group you want to add

     ![img](images/user_group_acctmgt_images/14.png)